andreizhirnov/data-conscious-marginal-effects/Stata-examples.md

         distpart_lag RegPass Susp OtherPass Amend ProPart 1), replace

-To apply the first differencing method to computing the marginal effect of education, add the increment of 1 to `neweduc`.
+To apply the first differencing method to computing the marginal effect of the number of days to the next election, add the increment of 1 to `neweduc`.
 We then push the new dataset to Mata and apply the `me_byrow()` function.

     preserve
     replace daystoelection = daystoelection+1